 4. Failed businesses lead to failed economy

-Reportedly public banks grant loans to such an extent that these unrecoverable bad loans are bringing banks on the verge of bankruptcy.
+Public banks grant loans to such an extent that unrecoverable bad loans, that for 10.15% of the total loans, bring banks on the verge of bankruptcy.
 The ever-growing amount of NPAs has put tremendous pressure on Indian banks while hampering their capacity to lend money to businesses.
 With no support from banks, the genuine companies who are in dire need of loans are suffering needlessly leading to an overall decline in the economic growth of our country.

 5. Failed economy lead to more NPAs